Question

 Resume Experts • 10+ Years Experience

-The word "lead" describes taking charge of projects, teams, or initiatives.
-While it's a strong action verb that demonstrates leadership capabilities, it has become one of the most overused terms on resumes across all industries and experience levels.
+The word "lead" describes guiding, directing, or being in charge of teams, projects, or initiatives.
+While it's a strong action verb, it has become so common on resumes that it often fails to make the impact you want.

-Lead is not a bad word to have on your resume—it's just not as impactful as other words that can better showcase your specific leadership style and achievements.
-When everyone uses "lead," your resume risks blending into the pile of similar applications.
+Lead is not a bad word to have on your resume, it's just not as compelling as other words that can better showcase your specific leadership style and achievements.
+Recruiters see "lead" on countless resumes, making it blend into the background.

 Better Alternatives to Use Instead